Product documentation

 Important

-The Dynamics Advanced Search framework is designed for extensibility, if you have an object in Microsoft Dynamics 365 for Finance or Supply chain management for which you want to implement the same search experience, you can have it done by your own development department or contact us (innovationsupport@hso.com) to make you an offer.
+The Advanced Search framework is designed for extensibility, if you have an object in Microsoft Dynamics 365 for Finance and Operations for which you want to implement the same search experience, you can have it done by your own development department or contact us (innovationsupport@hso.com) to make you an offer.

 Prerequisites